facebook/sapling/hgsubversion/help/subversion.rst

 Mercurial does not track directories, and as a result, any empty directories in Subversion cannot be represented in the resulting Mercurial repository.

+Externals support requires that the ``svn`` command line utility is available.
+In addition, externals support has been disabled for single directory clones, due to known bugs.

 Advanced Configuration
 ----------------------